oven-sh/bun/docs/cli/run.md

 ### Filtering

-When in monorepos containing multiple packages, you can use the `--filter` argument to execute scripts in many packages at once.
+in monorepos containing multiple packages, you can use the `--filter` argument to execute scripts in many packages at once.

 Use `bun run --filter <name_pattern> <script>` to execute `<script>` in all packages whose name matches `<name_pattern>`.
 For example, if you have subdirectories containing packages named `foo`, `bar` and `baz`, running